pingcap/docs/tidb-cloud/manage-user-access.md

 >
 > The verification link in the email will expire in 24 hours.
 If your user doesn't receive the email, click **Resend**.

-### Modify the project role of a member
+### Modify project roles

-If you are in the `Organization Owner` role, you can modify project roles of all members in your organization.
+If you are in the `Organization Owner` role, you can modify project roles of all project members in your organization.
 If you are in the `Project Owner` role, you can modify project roles of all members in your project.

 To modify the project role of a member, take the following steps: